mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 ## Example

-The following is a small configuration file with automatic master selection.
+The following is a small configuration file with automatic primary selection.
 With it, the service will accept connections on port 3306.

 ```